HNLMS Marten Harpertszoon Tromp: Service history

 Tromp was launched on 15 June 1904 at the Rijkswerf in Amsterdam.
 On 5 April 1906 she was commissioned by Captain Koster as the first commander of the ship.
 The same year on 25 June she made a visit to Norway for an official visit to the ship by Haakon VII of Norway.

 10 August 1909 Tromp together with Koningin Regentes and De Ruyter departed from Batavia to China, Hong Kong, Japan and the Philippines to show the flag.

 On 2 March 1920 she and Hertog Hendrik departed from Den Helder for a four month journey to Asia to show the flag.
 They visited the ports of Singapore, Saigon, Hong Kong, Shanghai, Kobe and Manila.

 On 17 November 1923, the Dutch cargo ship SS Rijperkerk put into port at Bastia, Corsica, France, on fire.
 Marten Harpertszoon Tromp scuttled the burning ship.

 From 21 June to 30 July 1926 the ship together with Jacob van Heemskerck, torpedo boats Z 7 and Z 8 and submarines O 9 and O 11 departed from Den Helder to the Baltic.
-During the trip they visited the ports of Kiel, Göteborg and Trondheim.
+During the trip they visited the ports of Kiel, Gothenburg and Trondheim.

 The ship was decommissioned in 1927.